-In May 2019, we announced launch of the Oncomine NGS lung cancer panel in collaboration with Thermo Fisher Scientific.
-We are working to gain payment for our assay with Palmetto MolDx, who is contracted by the Centers for Medicare & Medicaid Services, or CMS, to vet new technologies and assays.
-This means that they must determine that our test is reasonable and necessary for the care of patients diagnosed with late state Non-Small Cell Lung Cancer.
+In May 2019, we announced the launch of the Target-SelectorTM NGS lung cancer panel.
+We are working to gain payment for our assay with Palmetto MolDx, who is contracted by CMS to vet new technologies and assays.
+This means that they must determine that our test is reasonable and necessary for the care of patients diagnosed with late-stage Non-Small Cell Lung Cancer.
 This is the first step in gaining reimbursement for a proprietary test, and we are in the process of negotiating coding and pricing.
 Once that is finalized, Noridian (the Medicare carrier for our region) must review and accept the recommendation for payment from Palmetto.
 If they agree with the recommendation from Palmetto MolDx, then Noridian will adopt the payment and reimbursement recommendation or develop their own, and we can then receive payment from Medicare for our lung cancer panel.

-In June 2019, we announced launch of the Oncomine NGS breast cancer panel, a multi-gene liquid biopsy panel specifically developed for breast cancer, in collaboration with Thermo Fisher Scientific.
+In June 2019, we announced launch of the Target-SelectorTM NGS breast cancer panel, a multi-gene liquid biopsy panel specifically developed for breast cancer.
 This panel is being marketed to physicians and cancer researchers for the detection and monitoring of actionable genomic biomarkers associated with breast cancer.